marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 {{< image src="https://www.plex.tv/wp-content/uploads/2021/08/scrolling-mixes.gif" >}}
 {{< /image >}}

+To enable automatic mixes, and other features, you'll want to enable [Sonic Analysis](https://support.plex.tv/articles/sonic-analysis-music/).
+I did a bit of a facepalm when I realised I didn't have this enabled yet.
+I even read the blog post for it when it launched!

 There's also a feature for surfacing what happened "On This Day" in music history:

 {{< image src="https://www.plex.tv/wp-content/uploads/2021/08/on-this-day-crop-800x390.png" >}}
 {{< /image >}}

-It would have said that today is the 28th anniversary of [The College Dropout](https://en.wikipedia.org/wiki/The_College_Dropout) if not for a [pesky oversight](https://twitter.com/plexamp/status/1491497134851428352).
-Thankfully it should be addressed soon so we can appropriately celebrate ye's 29th debut next year.
+It would have said that February 10th[^feb] is the 28th anniversary of [The College Dropout](https://en.wikipedia.org/wiki/The_College_Dropout) if not for a [pesky oversight](https://twitter.com/plexamp/status/1491497134851428352).
+Thankfully it should be addressed soon so we can appropriately celebrate ye's
+29th debut next year.

 ### Viewing albums by mood